jjhelmus/nmrglue/doc/source/devel/index.rst

 ``make_links.sh`` shell script to make symbolic links to the test data which reused in a number of example.
-On operating systems which do not support symbolic links (Windows), the data in the test data directory will need to be copied by hand into the appropiate locations.
+On operating systems which do not support symbolic links (Windows), the data in the test data directory will need to be copied by hand into the appropriate locations.

 Project Layout